SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 \alias begins by employing a diffusion model to operate over the continuous skill space $\mathcal{Z}$ learned during high-level skill abstraction.
 We employ a U-Net to serve as the noise prediction model $\boldsymbol{\epsilon}_{\theta}(\cdot)$ and guide it by in-context conditioning.
 More specifically, we firstly utilize a skill MLP (similar to point-wise feed-forward network~\cite{transformer}), denoted as $\Lambda$, to align skill features with denoising model.
 After that, we fuse the skill embeddings $\Lambda(\vct{z})$ into the state features throughout the residual blocks of U-Net.
 Details are depicted in Fig.~\ref{fig:detail}.
 In this way, we make the diffusion model contextually modulate the influence of skill embeddings at each step.
 And following Eq.~\ref{eq:hat_epsilon}, we can synthesize future states attending to these given skills.
 This is a significant shift from previous static conditioning framework to a more dynamic and adaptive trajectory generation process.

-Moreover, another important feature of our approach is its state-only diffusion characteristic, which eschews the direct generation of actions in diffusion model to facilitate more generalizable state predictions.
-And as a better alternative, we utilize another MLP, denoted as $\Psi(\cdot)$, to perform inverse dynamics after state generation to infer feasible actions that can achieve transitions between two continuous states.
+Moreover, following previous works~\cite{decisiondiffuser,liang2023adaptdiffuser,du2023learning}, we adopt a state-only diffusion model, which eschews the direct generation of actions in diffusion model.
+And instead, we utilize another MLP, denoted as $\Psi(\cdot)$, to perform inverse dynamics after state generation to infer feasible actions that can achieve transitions between two continuous states.
 Additionally, we integrate observations from the current frame to provide more detailed information for motion prediction and achieve closed-loop control.
-This process is mathematically expressed as:
+Mathematically, it is: where $\tilde{\bs}_t$ and $\tilde{\bs}_{t+1}$ are consecutive observation embeddings within $\tilde{\btau}$ generated by diffusion model, $\vct{i}_t$ is the current observation and $\ba_t$ is the inferred action.